moizali-dev/MusicProjectDataset/README.md

 - Integrating dbt to airflow
     - Had to pass the ~/.dbt/profile and change the ENV DBT to the path where the file can be found
 - When the sleep method is called on a 429 response then the code skips that `track_id`.
 It should come back to the same `track_id` again
+- If the `music_classification_main.py` fails then all the information gathered so far is lost

+# Experiments

+- Test out batch API calls instead of iterating through each track one by one
+- Can each DAG be one playlist and run in parallel?